DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Normalize your data
   - Beware of biased comparisons
 - Prepare for Meaningful Comparisons quiz, to be taken during any 2-hour period before Sun 9pm on [Moodle](https://moodle.trincoll.edu)
-- Review Build 2
-- Assign random pairs to Build 3.
-Write responses in your co-authored and publicly shared Google Document, and include the link to your co-authored and publicly shared Google Sheet.
-Due *Friday Oct 3rd 5pm*, worth 5 points.
+- Assign random groups to Build 3 for 10am and Build 3 for 11:30am: Read and Write Questions for Community Partners.
+Write your questions and notes from their responses on the Build Google Doc for your class.
+Due at **beginning of class on Wed Oct 1st**, worth 5 points.

 ### Wed Oct 1
-- Before class, read background materials and write questions for community partners and research assistants
-- 10am section
-  - Read TODO
-  - Write questions in Google Doc TODO
-  - Discuss questions with Melanie Strout from School + State Finance Project on Zoom, 10:40-11:15
+- 10am section: Prepare to discuss your Build 3 questions with Melanie Strout from School + State Finance Project on Zoom, 10:10-10:40am
-- 11:30 section
-  - Read TODO
-  - Write questions in Google Doc TODO
-  - Discuss questions with Alison MacDougall in person, TODO SET TIME
+- 11:30 section: Prepare to discuss your Build 3 questions with Melanie Wilde-Lane and Isabel Gonillo from CT Association of School Based Health Centers on Zoom, 11:40-12:10
 - Overview of Learning Goal #5: Chart Your Data.
 Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>
   - Chart types
   - Chart design principles and rules
   - Create bar/column, histogram, line, area charts
-- Assign random pairs to Build 4: Community Partner progress reports (TODO: specify).
-Start link to your co-authored Google Sheet, set to *anyone can view*, and insert on our Build doc.
-Due *Monday Oct 6th at 9pm*, worth 5 points.
-- Open this week's quiz on [Moodle](https://moodle.trincoll.edu)
+- Open this week's Meaningful Comparisons quiz on [Moodle](https://moodle.trincoll.edu)

 ### Mon Oct 6
 - Before class, [create a free account on Datawrapper](https://app.datawrapper.de/signin/).